-"My priority is to stay here [at Liverpool] but Porto is an excellent option if I leave Liverpool," the player confirmed, although our friends at the Daily Mail provided no source for his statements.
+"My priority is to stay here [at Liverpool] but Porto is an excellent option if I leave Liverpool," the player confirmed.
 "I know there’s negotiations.
 Porto are the best club in Portugal and they have faith in their youngsters.
 They also have a coach I like working with [Julen Lopetegui, who managed Spain's U19, U20, and U21 teams from 2010-2014].

 "I will only renew with Liverpool if I’m guaranteed I’ll play regularly.
 The option is clear if I don’t renew: let me leave.
 I think Liverpool thinks the same.
 They won’t let me leave on a free in a year if I don’t renew.
 Let's see what happens."